esteinig/sketchy/README.md

 <a href='https://github.com/esteinig'><img src='img/sketchy1.png' align="middle" height="420" /></a>

 When the breakpoint `-b` option is activated the task attempts to determine a breakpoint on the most frequent trait where the sum of sum of shared hashes (2nd plot) is stable for `--stable` amount of reads.
-This threshold by default is set to 500, but may need to be adjusted for species like *M. tuberculosis* or can be set conservatively.
-The breakpoint option will also output a file `sketchy.bp.tsv` which writes the breakpoints to file.
+This threshold by default is set to 500, but may need to be adjusted for species like *M. tuberculosis* or can be set conservatively to ensure confidence in predictions.
+The breakpoint option will also output a file `sketchy.bp.tsv`, which writes the breakpoints to file.

 `sketchy plot -d test.tsv -b --stable 500`